Christianity and Gay Marriage

 While procreation is a part of marriage for many couples, it is not a mandatory qualification for a marriage to exist.
 No religion requires married couples to have children.
 Couples who are infertile due to biology or age are married frequently, and some couples choose to adopt or remain married without children.
-There have been countless marriages throughout history that produced no children, yet were acknowledged by Churches and governments.
+There have been numerous prominent marriages throughout history that produced no children, yet were acknowledged by Churches and governments.
 Ironically, some of the most public opponents of gay marriage are themselves in marriages that have not produced children.

 Takeaway point: No Church or government has ever made procreation a requirement for marriage.

 The Biblical Definition of Marriage